 History of Villa Amerika

-Villa Amerika was built between 1712-1720 by Kilian Ignac Dientzenhofer, and was the summer palace of Vaclav Michna.
-For two centuries this magnificent Baroque pleasure house attracted the aristocracy to its stylish interiors and well-manicured grounds.
+It was built as a summer palace, and for two centuries this magnificent Baroque pleasure house attracted the aristocracy to its stylish interiors and well-manicured grounds.

 In 1932 the Museum of Antonín Dvořák was established at Villa Amerika.

-The museum collects, maintains and displays documents and personal effects chronicling the maestro's life and works.
-Exhibits comprise sheet music manuscripts and other written material, programmes, posters, works of art, period photographs, and personal objects and correspondence.
+The museum collects, maintains and displays documents and personal effects chronicling the composer's life and works.
+Exhibits include sheet music manuscripts, programmes, posters, works of art and period photographs, as well as personal objects and correspondence.